 What does “muzukashii” mean in Japanese?

-Japanese people say “muzukashii” to mean ‘difficult’ or just ‘hard’ in Japanese.
-In this blog post, I will explain this word with an example sentence.
-And also, I will explain its major conjugations which Japanese people often use.
-My explanations would help Japanese learners to use “muzukashii” more properly.
+Native speakers say “muzukashii” normally to mean ‘difficult’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain it together with its major conjugations.
+And also, I will explain how to use them through example sentences.
+My explanations would help Japanese learners use “muzukashii” more properly.
 Then, let’s get started!

 Contents